Sink Node

-TLDR: Exit nodes are endpoints where agents leave your simulation.
-Choose whether each exit counts as a successful completion or as waste/defects — this affects your analytics and yield calculations.
+TLDR: Sink nodes are endpoints where agents leave your simulation.
+Choose whether each sink counts as a successful completion or as waste/defects — this affects your analytics and yield calculations.

 What Happens Here?

-The Exit properties panel shows: "How should agents exiting here be counted?"
+The Sink properties panel shows: "How should agents counted here be categorized?"

 You see two toggle cards: